It Don’t Mean a Thing if It Ain’t Got That Swing: 9 of the Best Bass Trombones on the Market

 The Best Of The Best Bass Trombones

 This is where it gets fun.
-We played and reviewed seven of the best bass trombones we could find and rounded them up into a nice list just for you!
+We played and reviewed nine bass trombones we could find and rounded them up into a nice list just for you!

 1. Conn 110H